The Best Accommodations in and Around Greymouth for Backpackers

 Well, this is awkward.
-There are only three backpacker hostels in Greymouth, which doesn’t give you a thorough “best backpacker hostels” list!
-However, there are some fantastic hostels with a maximum of 40-minutes drive away that are well worth considering when exploring the Greymouth, Hokitika and Punakaiki areas of the West Coast.
+There are only four backpacker hostels in Greymouth, which doesn’t give you a thorough “best backpacker hostels” list!
+However, there are some fantastic hostels within less than a 40-minute drive that are well worth considering when exploring the Greymouth, Hokitika and Punakaiki areas of the West Coast.
 There’s so much to do along this section of the West Coast, that you will definitely want to split up your days between hostels.

-With relaxing hostels by the sea, backpackers nestled in native forest, and quirky themed hostels in the city to give you a great base for exploration, you’ll always have something to look forward to after a day of being a badass backpacker.
+With relaxing hostels by the sea, backpackers nestled in native forest, and quirky themed hostel accommodations in the city to give you a great base for exploration, you’ll always have something to look forward to after a day of being a badass backpacker.

 So here’s what we think are the best backpacker hostels in Greymouth, Hokitika and Punakaiki!
-By the way, don’t miss these 5 Greymouth Must-Dos.
+By the way, don’t miss the 10 Free & Cheap Things to Do in Greymouth!

 Check Global Village Backpackers out: